CANCER IN NIGERIA

 Incidence of cancer has been increasing in most regions of the world, but there are huge inequalities between developed and developing countries like Nigeria.
 Incidence rates remain highest in more developed regions, but mortality is relatively much higher in less developed countries due to a lack of early detection and access to treatment facilities.
-For example, WHO/IARC asserted that in Western Europe, breast cancer incidence has reached more than 90 new cases per 100 000 women annually, compared with 30 per 100 000 in eastern Africa.
-In contrast, breast cancer mortality rates in these two regions are almost identical, at about 15 per 100 000, which clearly points to a later diagnosis and much poorer survival in eastern Africa.
+For example, WHO/IARC in 2022 asserted that in Western Europe, breast cancer incidence has reached more than 80 new cases per 100 000 women annually, compared with 31 per 100 000 in Eastern Africa.
+In contrast, breast cancer mortality rates in these two regions are almost identical, at about 15.4 per 100 000 in Western Europe and 17.6 per 100 000 in Eastern Africa, which clearly points to a later diagnosis and much poorer survival in Eastern Africa.

 References